Woman Hit To Death - UrduPoint

 Woman Hit To Death

-FAISALABAD, (UrduPoint / Pakistan Point News - 23rd Sep, 2024) A woman was hit to death by a motorcyclist on Canal Road on Monday.
+LODHRAN, (UrduPoint / Pakistan Point News - 28th Sep, 2024) A woman was hit to death by a speeding trailer near Adda Pull Bazari, Khanewal road, Dunyapur, on Saturday.

+According to Rescue officials, two persons including a woman were riding a motorcycle when a speeding trailer hit them from the backside.
+As a result, 32-year-old woman, Amreen Fatima w/o Zeshan, a resident of Lodhran, sustained serious injuries and died on the spot.

 Recent Stories